1242035/spree/guides/src/content/user/orders/searching_orders.md

 ## Order Number

-Spree generates a unique order number for each order when the first item is added to a shopping cart.
+Viauco generates a unique order number for each order when the first item is added to a shopping cart.
 Order numbers begin with the letter R, followed by 9 random numbers.
 If you are searching for a particular order, you can just input the entire order number and that order is all that will be returned.

 ## Email